Batarang: History

 Artist and writer Frank Miller with a batarang that he has signed on Batman Day (2016).

 Batarangs first appeared in Detective Comics #31 (September 1939), in the story "Batman Versus the Vampire".

-Batman threw the first batarang at the Monk and missed, but later in the story, the batarang helped him knock over a chandelier and escape from the villain's trap.

 A 1957 story called "The 100 Batarangs of Batman!"
 (Detective Comics #244, June 1957) included an "origin story" for the batarang, which was given to Batman by circus performer Lee Collins.

 In Frank Miller's Batman: The Dark Knight Returns #2, illustrates one use of Batman's batarang; one criminal thought it was a bat chasing him, and when it hit his hand, revealing to be a batarang, alerting him of Batman's presence.

 Later, in Batman #575 (January 2000), that during the hero's fight with the terrorist Banner, the villain thought he saw Batman grabbing two bats from a flock and throws them during their fight.

 A rifle-like grappling gun first appeared in Frank Miller's Batman: The Dark Knight Returns #1.
 However, the now standard hand-held version of Batman's grappling gun first appeared in the 1989 Batman film.
 It gradually replaced the batarang and a rope in the comics after artist Norm Breyfogle introduced a grapple gun in Batman #458 in January 1991.

 That tool became the standard in the subsequent animated series, comics, films, and video games such as Batman: Arkham Asylum and in Batman: Arkham City a more advanced version called the Grapnel was introduced which could be used to launch Batman into the air to glide using kinetic energy.